geeksforsocialchange/gfsc-v3/content/blog/2018/placecal-story-so-far/index.md

 One of the first, extremely stark findings in this process was that **older people didn’t think there was anything to do near them**.
 So we set out to find out what there _was_ to do.
 This single observation ended up being the entire design principle for the project.
 Through partnership meetings and hundreds of phonecalls, chats and emails, we asked everyone what events they knew about or were putting on, and if there’s anyone else we should talk to.
 Pretty soon each area had a Google Calendar a bit like this one:

-{{<image-with-caption "https://cdn-images-1.medium.com/max/4236/1*BAhBFQx7sMpAfdiL2sMpCw.png" "All the age-friendly events we knew about in Hulme and Moss Side this time last year…" "All the age-friendly events we knew about in Hulme and Moss Side this time last year…" "frame">}}
+{{<image-with-caption/start "https://cdn-images-1.medium.com/max/4236/1*BAhBFQx7sMpAfdiL2sMpCw.png" "All the age-friendly events we knew about in Hulme and Moss Side this time last year…" "frame">}}
+All the age-friendly events we knew about in Hulme and Moss Side this time last year…
+{{<image-with-caption/end>}}

 These calendars were managed by the MAFN team, and were printed out and distributed at each Age Friendly board meeting; in fact, we’re still doing this.
 None of us quite realised how much there was going on in each area, or quite how many spaces people were using for events.
 We found that there were several age-friendly events almost every day for people to go to.
 We found that many major providers didn’t publish their data online or published a highly incomplete data set, usually managing some mass of leaflets and flyers, circulated and collated by the organisations themselves and a range of health providers and active citizens.
 Contrary to our initial assumptions there was a _surplus_ of community spaces not a lack: however, most of these spaces were hidden and hard to find out about and access without a real-world local connection.